SainsburyWellcomeCentre/aeon_docs/Logging/LogData.md

 ![workflowImage](./Workflows/logData.svg)

-Incoming datastreams can be combined into dynamic classes (using `Zip` or `CombineLatest` for example), and passed directly to the `LogData` node.
+Incoming data streams can be combined into dynamic classes (using `Zip` or `CombineLatest` for example), and passed directly to the `LogData` node.
 In this case, the `Selector` property can be used to select specific members of the incoming data stream to save.
 These define column titles and order in the resulting .csv file.

 ### Inputs and Outputs: